VCL3D/nevergrad/index.md

 <img width=300 src="./assets/images/overview.gif"/>
 </p>

+## Installation

+1. Download the Performance Capture Benchmark Server [binaries](https://github.com/VCL3D/PerformanceCapture/releases/tag/1.0) and extract it to a `root` folder.
+2. Download the Performance Capture Benchmark [dataset](https://github.com/VCL3D/PerformanceCapture/releases/tag/dataset_1.0) and extract it to your `root` folder.

 ## Run

-To run the nevergrad performance capture benchmark follow the steps bellow:
+To run the nevergrad Performance Capture Benchmark follow the steps bellow:

 1. Start benchmark server by running the following command inside the bin folder (or edit and run `run_benchmark_server.bat` found inside the same folder)